kelsieszost/Regex-Tutorial/README.md

 A group is represented by parentheses () and views everything within the parentheses as a single unit.
 A capturing group is a group of subpatterns that is written inside parentheses.

 ### Bracket Expressions
-Brackets are used to specify the number of times that a character or group of characters can be repeared.
+Brackets are used to specify the number of times that a character or group of characters can be repeated.
 For example, the regular expression [0-9]{5,6} means to match at least 5 digits, but not more than 6, ranging from 0-9.

 ### Greedy and Lazy Match
 -Greedy match quantifiers search for as many intances of a character or group as possibile.
 By default, a regex will perform a greedy match